-The High School Assistant Headmaster is Brooke Stephens.
-She assists the Headmaster with various administrative duties and she serves as a member of the school's leadership team and supports the Headmaster in responding to parent concerns, observing, and evaluating teachers, and handling elevated student issues.
-His focus is on parent, teacher, and student matters at the high school level.
+The Assistant Headmaster is Brooke Stephens.
+She assists the Headmaster with various administrative duties.
+She serves as a member of the school's leadership team and supports the Headmaster in communicating with families and organizing school events, responding to parent concerns, observing and evaluating teachers, and handling elevated student/parent issues.
+Mrs. Stephens will be the point of contact for any 10th - 12th grade academic or grade related concerns.